Summer Study Abroad Program

 Today’s Russia is a fascinating blend of a thousand year history with its reinvention as a modern semi-capitalist nation and an almost inexplicable blend of East and West.
-To quote Winston Churchill “ Russia is a riddle wrapped in a mystery inside an enigma” – Experience this riddle first hand, live with Russian families, ride the trains with them, stay in student hostels, study with Russian scholars and under the guidance of experienced UNH faculty.
+To quote Winston Churchill “ Russia is a riddle wrapped in a mystery inside an enigma” – Experience this riddle first hand - meet your Russian peers, have a dialogue with local media and business professionals, study with Russian scholars and under the guidance of experienced UNH faculty.
 Be a participant in solving this riddle!

 Tentative Program dates

 May 19 - June 17, 2022 (4-week option) or May 19 - July 15, 2022 (8-week option)

 The program has no pre-requisites and all majors are encouraged to apply.
 No previous study of the Russian language is required.

 Students will need a passport valid at least 18 months through the end of the study abroad program at the time of application.

 At the time of application, all students are expected to meet the following criteria: